-Cydny Consults is creating a safe space for a select group of women to read, analyze and explore bell hooks' transformative work: Sisters of the Yam: Black Women and Self-Recovery.
+Cydny Consults is creating a safe space for women to read, analyze and explore bell hooks' transformative work: Sisters of the Yam: Black Women and Self-Recovery.

 If you are new to hooks' work, she was a prolific and profound writer, theorist, and cultural critic.
 Her work consistently challenged and expanded our understanding of race, class and gender.